filakhtov/gentoo-use-docs/app-arch/xz-utils.md

 # app-arch/xz-utils

+### doc
+Pass the `--enable-doc` option to the configure script.
+Install additional documentation files into the `/usr/share/doc/xz-utils-<VERSION>` directory.
+This documentation consists of the list of authors, news, readme, thanks, todo list, frequently asked questions, XZ and LZMA file format description, etc.

+It is safe to disable this flag.

 ### extra-filters
 Does nothing when enabled and thus installing a complete set of encoders, decoders, matchers and checkers.